Using Generative AI with the Remove Tool in Photoshop

 Photoshop’s Remove Tool is my retouching tool of choice for quickly removing small distractions or blemishes from an image.
 The Remove Tool uses a form of AI called machine learning to better understand how to fill in the unwanted area using detail from other parts of the image.

-But while the Remove Tool is great for removing small areas, it struggles with larger areas.
-That’s because the Remove Tool does not use generative AI so it can’t generate new image detail from scratch.
-Instead it’s limited to using existing detail from other parts of the image.
-So if the area you try to remove is too big, it becomes obvious that other parts of the image were used as the replacement.
-A small section from here, a bigger section from there and a whole lot of nothing useful.
+But while the Remove Tool is great for removing small areas, it has struggled with larger areas.
+That’s because the Remove Tool was not using generative AI so it could not generate new image detail from scratch.
+Instead it was limited to using existing detail from other parts of the image.
+So if the area you tried to remove was too big, it became obvious that other parts of the image were used as the replacement.
+A section from here, a section from there and a whole lot of nothing useful.

 At least, that’s the way the Remove Tool used to work.
-But the latest Photoshop beta release changes all that.
-In the beta, the Remove Tool now has the option to use generative AI.
-This means it can now tap into Adobe Firefly to create entirely new image detail, just like Photoshop does with Generative Fill.
+But Photoshop 2025 changes all that.
+The Remove Tool now has the option to use generative AI.
+This means it can now use Adobe Firefly to create entirely new image detail, just like Photoshop does with Generative Fill.

 The Remove Tool also adds the option to turn off generative AI when you don’t need it, which speeds up your workflow.
 Or you can set the Remove Tool to Auto mode and let Photoshop decide if it needs generative AI or not.
 Let’s see how it works.